Loyalty & Reward Programmes

 • New feature development.

-In-house solutions demand significant internal resources to stay competitive.
 Your team needs to handle everything from customer support to platform updates.
-Even adding features like referral programmes requires substantial development time and cost.
+Even adding features like referral programmes involves substantial development time and cost.
+Whereas third-party platforms (like Propello Cloud) offer an alternative approach.

-Customer Rewards & Incentives
+Do Customer Rewards & Incentives Come with a Cost?

-Types of Rewards
+Which Types of Rewards Cost the Least?

 The financial commitment for different reward types varies significantly across businesses.
 While traditional programmes focus on basic discounts and point systems, today's loyalty platforms used by bigger businesses enable more nuanced approaches: